snow2flying/dns-bench/CONTRIBUTING.md

 ### Devcontainers (optional)

 This repo supports devcontainers.
-You can open it in VS Code with the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension (or GitHub Codespaces) to get a pre-configured environment:
+You can open it in VS Code with the [Dev Containers][devcontainers-marketplace-url] extension (or GitHub Codespaces) to get a pre-configured environment:

-1. Install VS Code and the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension
+1. Install VS Code and the [Dev Containers][devcontainers-marketplace-url] extension
 2. Open the repository
 3. Use "Reopen in Container" to start a reproducible dev environment